 Celebration Crossing Holiday Exhibit

-After Santa’s arrival, all guests who purchase museum admission can make their way up to Celebration Crossing, the Indiana State Museum holiday exhibit, and ride the vintage L.S.
-Ayres Santa Claus Express train.
-This year, museum visitors can participate in fun activities in Santa’s Workshop and Santa’s Front Yard, help pack Santa’s sleigh full of presents, enjoy interactive storytimes, help train miniature reindeer in the reindeer flight school, and even more family fun activities.
+After Santa’s arrival, all guests who purchase museum admission can make their way up to Celebration Crossing, the Indiana State Museum holiday exhibit, and ride the Snowfall Express train.
+Museum visitors can participate in fun activities in Santa’s Workshop and Santa’s Front Yard, help pack Santa’s sleigh full of presents, enjoy interactive storytimes, help train miniature reindeer in the reindeer flight school, and even more family fun activities.

 L.S.
 Ayes Tea Room